doguilmak/Predict-Student-Marks-with-Regression/README.md

 ## Dataset

-The definitions of dependent and independent variables in the Data Set are given below:
+The definitions of dependent and independent variables in the dataset are given below:

 **number_courses:** Number of Courses Opted by the student.
 **time_study:** Average Time Studied per day by the student.
 **Marks:** Marks obtained by the student.

-Detailed analysis of the Data Set is shown in the **Student_Mark.ipynb** file.
+Detailed analysis of the dataset is shown in the **Student_Mark.ipynb** file.

 ## How to Run Code